gustavopch/mongo-cursor-pagination-alt/README.md

     - `cursor`: An opaque string pointing to this document in the context of this query.
 It can be passed to parameters `after` or `before` to get a page starting after or before this document.
 - `pageInfo`:
   - Properties
+    - `count`: The number of nodes fetched for current page.
+    - `totalCount`: The number of nodes available based on query.
     - `startCursor`: The cursor of the first document in this page.
     - `endCursor`: The cursor of the last document in this page.
     - `hasPreviouPage`: Whether there's another page before this one.